jasonhanks/k8v/README.md

-### Full output
+### Full format

-The full output is currently the same as the default view but will show more detailed *related* resources visually indented below the resource instead of summarizing them.
+The full format is currently the same as the default view but will show more detailed *related* resources visually indented below the resource instead of summarizing them.

 This will includes many resource types such as ConfigMap, Ingress, NetworkPolicy, Secret, Service, etc.